Australian group embark on a motorcycle ride to spread awareness about children’s rights in India

 “During the journey, we will not only meet and interact with the people from cities, towns, villages and along the highways and roads about child rights, but also raise funds for the underprivileged children,” says Taylor.

 “I came to India first in 2015 as a tourist.
 It was an eye-opener towards understanding how this country worked and I witnessed the conditions in which some underprivileged children lived.
-It left a huge impact on me,” he told PTI.
+It left a huge impact on me,” Cameron Perry told PTI.

 Watch What Else Is Making News